ScQ-Cloud/pyquafu/CONTRIBUTING.md

       1.Linux and MacOS installation

-      1.1 Linux/Ubuntu/Centos systems and MacOS systems will come with versions `gcc` that meet the MindQuantum compilation.
+      1.1 Linux/Ubuntu/Centos systems and MacOS systems will come with versions `gcc` that meet the quafu compilation.

       1.2 Use the command to install GCC